Exhibition

 A 1954 layout from Nürenberg Alongside is a rare

-colour photograph of a Trix Express layout designed to sell
+colour photograph of a Trix Express

-Trix to the Continental public.
-This
+layout designed to sell Trix to the Continental public.
+This was presented at the annual Toy fair

-was presented at the annual Toy fair still used to day as the place to
+still used to day as the place to announce new products. |

 |

-The layout on the left is from 1961 At yet another trade
+The layout on the left is from 1961 At yet another

-show Trix Express presented this fine layout.
+trade show Trix Express presented this fine layout.
 It is interesting

 to note the track plan displayed above the layouts surrounding the “TRIX”